Dilipkumarakkem/Module3_Group5/Project/RKE System/1-Requirements/README.md

 # TITLE: RKE (Remote Keyless Entry)
 ## INTRODUCTION
 RKE (Remote Keyless Entry):
-Remote keyless entry (RKE) is an electronic access system that can be controlled from a distance.
+Remote keyless entry (RKE) is an electronic access system that can be controlled for a distance.
 RKEs, which are typically used to remotely lock or unlock doors, require the end user to initiate an action that will cause a physical or software key fob to transmit a radio signal to a receiver that controls an electronic lock.
- Typically, the action is to press a button on a physical fob or mobile app.
+ Typically, the action is to press a button on a physical fob or an mobile app.
 Remote keyless entry, which is commonly used to protect vehicles from theft, can be contrasted with passive keyless entry (PKE), which does not require any action on the part of the end user.
 Most RKEs operate at a frequency of 315 MHz for North America-made